-0 Not locked

-1 Locked (stored with trigger lock on or in locked enclosure like closet)

-6 Other (specify in youth access narrative)

-8 Not applicable
+- 0 Not locked - 1 Locked (stored with trigger lock on or in locked enclosure like closet) - 6 Other (specify in youth access narrative) - 8 Not applicable

-9 Unknown

-Discussion: The variables are to be completed when firearms were used by a victim or suspect to inflict the fatal injury in suicides, homicides, and undetermined deaths.
+The variables are to be coded when firearms were used by a victim or suspect to inflict the fatal injury in suicides, homicides, undetermined deaths, and unintentional firearm deaths.
 Although this information may not be known for a substantial percent of homicides and some suicides, this information is useful to collect in violent deaths; especially those involving youth (e.g., 17 years of age or younger) and suicides or homicides where a gun was accessed quickly by the victim/suspect right before the incident.